-There were usually at least a million people in Jerusalem for Passover, so around a hundred thousand animals had to be sacrificed in a single day!
+There were usually as many as a million people in Jerusalem for Passover, so around a hundred thousand animals had to be sacrificed in a single day!
 All 12 courses (rotations) of priests and as many Levites as possible would be on duty.
-Typically, one or two worshippers with each animal would gather around the Temple Mount and on top, in the outer courts and the Court of Prayer (also known as the Court of Women, or the Treasury).
+Typically, one or two representatives from each family, with their animal, would gather around the Temple Mount, on its top, and in the outer courts and the Court of Prayer (also known as the Court of Women, or the Treasury).
 As quickly as possible, these worshippers would be led in groups through the Nicanor Gate separating the Court of Prayer from the Court of Israel.
 Two lines of priests would be stationed in the slaying area on the north side of the altar, each priest holding a gold or silver bowl as shown below.

-The function of the worshiper in this ceremony was to bring the animal and the slaying knife, to kneel in front of one of the priests, and to tenderly hold the animal as a way of identifying with it, emotionally and spiritually.
-The worshipper, not the priest, would then slit its throat quickly and humanely.
-The blood would be drained into the priest’s bowl and passed down the line of priests to be splashed at the base of the altar, near a drain that would channel much of it down into the Kidron valley, below.
-After finishing with the slaying, worshippers would carry their animals to an adjacent area where they would hang it from one of several posts provided for the purpose and quickly cut out portions of meat dedicated to the temple personnel, and parts forbidden for consumption.
+The function of the family representatives in this ceremony was to bring the animal and the slaying knife, to kneel in front of one of the priests, and to tenderly hold the animal as a way of identifying with it, emotionally and spiritually.
+The representative, not the priest, would then slit its throat quickly and humanely.
+The blood would be drained into the priest’s bowl and passed down the line of priests to be splashed at the base of the altar, near a drain that would channel much of it down into the Kidron Valley, below.
+After finishing with the slaying, the representatives would carry their dead animals to an adjacent area where they would hang it from one of several posts provided for the purpose and quickly cut out portions of meat dedicated to the temple personnel, and parts forbidden for consumption.
 The forbidden parts would be carried by priests up a ramp onto the altar and tossed into a fire.
-The worshippers would skin the rest of the offering and cut it up for cooking.
+The representatives would skin the rest of the offering and cut it up for cooking.
 The meat would be wrapped in the skins and taken back into the city to be roasted on a spit in ovens constructed for that purpose.